rubillos/ByeByeMeta/README.md

 5. Click "Your information and permissions"
 6. Click "Download your information"
 7. Click "Download or transfer information"
-8. Click the checkbox next to your Facebook account
+8. Click the checkbox next to your Facebook/Instagram account that you want to download
 9. Click "Next"
 10. Click "Specific types of information"
 11. Click the "Posts" checkbox